Who is Sahar?

 Starting 1 January 2018 and running for the next three months, the editorial calendar includes:

 Wednesday: Product Reviews (when available)

-Friday: Thoughts on Family Life from the perspective of new parents (my husband and I!) (new feature)
+Friday: Thoughts on Family Life from my husband and I’s perspective (includes product reviews)

 ON HOLD Thursday: Writing and Writers (including Book Reviews, Author Spotlights, and the Ask an Author feature)

 ON HOLD Saturday: Blog Reviews and Weekly Top Reads

 Featured Posts by Borna, Maeve, Max, and The M0vie Blog